Alain de Boismenu: Education and priesthood

-Alain Marie Guynot de Boismenu was born in France on 27 December 1870 in Saint-Malo to François Célestin Guynot de Boismenu (1821-1884) and Augustine Marie Desessarts (1831-11.1.1871) as the last of eleven children (eight males and three females); his parents were married on 23 May 1843.
-His siblings included his brother Eugène (1858-???) and his sisters Héloïse (1860-13.3.1923) and Louise (15.12.1863-???)
+Alain Marie Guynot de Boismenu was born in France on 27 December 1870 in Saint-Malo to François Célestin Guynot de Boismenu (1821–1884) and Augustine Marie Desessarts (1831–11.1.1871) as the last of eleven children (eight males and three females); his parents were married on 23 May 1843.
+His siblings included his brother Eugène (1858-???) and his sisters Héloïse (1860–13.3.1923) and Louise (15.12.1863-???)
 His mother died just over a week following his birth on 11 January 1871 at which stage his oldest sister Augustine helped to raise him.
 He was noted in his childhood for being passionate but having a short temper which sometimes put him in conflict with his father and Augustine who he felt was sometimes too strict with him.

-He was educated first in Saint-Malo where one classmate once remembered that "Alain was sometimes difficult to deal with" because he "put so much thought into what he said" due to his reflective nature.
+He was educated first in Saint-Malo.
 His initial education was spent under the De La Salle Brothers from 1876 while his high school education (1881–86) at the College of Saint-Malo was spent under the direction of diocesan priests.
-It was in high school that one of the priests spoke with him about the new religious congregation – the Missionaries of the Sacred Heart – that was sending missionaries to exotic locations to preach.
+It was in high school that one of the priests spoke with him about the new religious congregation, the Missionaries of the Sacred Heart, that was sending missionaries to exotic locations to preach.
 This intrigued Boismenu and it served as the basis for his desire to join the missions.
-His confessor and spiritual director Father Barbot admired that order and recommended that he enter their apostolic school in Issoudun where he would arrive on 8 September 1886.
-Boismenu joined the Missionaries of the Sacred Heart in 1886 (and was sent to Belgium for his novitiate at Antwerp where he also did theological and philosophical studies) before he made his initial profession into the order on 4 October 1888 and then his final profession in 1891.
+His confessor and spiritual director Barbot admired that congregation and recommended that he enter their apostolic school in Issoudun where he would arrive on 8 September 1886.
+Boismenu joined the Missionaries of the Sacred Heart in 1886 and was sent to Belgium for his novitiate at Antwerp where he also did theological and philosophical studies.
+He made his first vows on 4 October 1888 and his perpetual vows in 1891.
 His ecclesial studies spanned from 1888 until 1892 and he later served as a teacher from 1892 until his ordination to the priesthood in Bourges on 10 February 1895 (with Cardinal Jean-Pierre Boyer presiding).
 He celebrated his first Mass on 11 February.
 Boismenu also found Pope Leo XIII's Rerum Novarum to be insightful and inspiring due to the working conditions of the poor meshing with theological perspectives on Catholic social teaching.